kartoza/docker-postgis/README.md

 latest image.
 We mainly do not back port changes to current stable images that are being used in production.
-However, if you feel that some  changes included in the latest tagged version of the image are essential for the previous image you can cherry pick the changes against that specific branch and we will test and merge.
+However, if you feel that some  changes included in the latest tagged version of the image are essential for the previous image you can cherry-pick the changes against that specific branch and we will test and merge.

 ### Support